microsoft/VSExtensibility/New_Extensibility_Model/Samples/OutputWindowSample/README.md

 This extension demonstrates the most basic usage of the [Output Window API](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/output-window/output-window)

+> [!IMPORTANT]
+> The VisualStudio.Extensibility Output window APIs are currently in preview and are subject to change.
+Any extension that leverages these APIs may fail to work in future versions of Visual Studio and will need to be updated when a newer version of the APIs is released.

 ## Summary

 This extension adds a [command](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/command/command) to the Tools menu called "Test the Output Window".
 When invoked, the command will print `"This is a test of the output window."` to the Output pane in a Channel called "MyOutputWindow" (look for the Channel name in the "Show output from:" dropdown in the Output pane).